 The Constitution establishes Islam as the state religion, and whilst the constitution provides for “absolute freedom” of belief, other constitutional provisions, laws, and policies restrict freedom of religion or belief.
 Sharia is a primary source of legislation (Article 2), and personal status law is administered by Religious courts.

-The government exercizes direct control over Sunni religious institutions.
+The government exercises direct control over Sunni religious institutions.
 It appoints Sunni imams, pays their salaries and finances the construction of Sunni mosques.
 Friday sermons are monitored and the government prohibits political issues being discussed in them.

 Kuwaiti law does not specifically prohibit proselytism, but individuals may be prosecuted under laws criminalizing contempt of religion.
-Nevertheless, the government provides financial support to Sunni Muslims who proselytize foreign residents.

 Education and children’s rights

 Islamic religious instruction, largely based on the teachings of Sunni Islam, is compulsory in all public schools for all students and in those private schools that have one or more Muslim students.
 Non-Muslim students are not required to attend these classes, and no adverse consequences have been reported for not attending.
-The religious organized education of other faiths is prohibited in public high schools, but practiced privately at homes.
+The organized religious education of other faiths is prohibited in public high schools, but practiced privately at homes.
+It is reported that a few private schools use Shia education courses in their curriculum.
+Schools are required to teach and celebrate only Muslim holidays.

 Family, community and society